ma1co/fwtool.py/README.md

 * A Windows firmware updater executable (.exe file)
 * The *FirmwareData.dat* file extracted from an updater
 * A firmware dump created by running `dd if=/dev/nflasha of=dump.dat` on the camera

-### Decode Backup.bin ###
-    fwtool print_backup -f Backup.bin

-This will list all properties defined in Backup.bin, the settings file used on Sony cameras.
-In firmware updates, you can find different variants this file in the *0110_backup* directory.